JRBhat/JRBhat/README.md

 # 👋 Hi, I'm Jayesh
 **🌟 Python Developer | AI Enthusiast | Currently innovating Healthcare and Clinical Research with Code**

 Welcome to my GitHub!
-I’m a Python developer with a passion for building AI-driven solutions and automating workflows.
+I’m a Scientist(Healthcare) and a Python developer with a passion for building AI-driven solutions and Automating workflows.
 My work focuses on combining cutting-edge machine learning, image processing, and automation techniques to optimize processes in healthcare and clinical research.

 ---